-Once there you can make any relevant changes to your personal details and the event registration from.
-All changes must be made prior to the our first set of participant data beings end to our fulfilment company, 6 weeks prior to the event weekend.
+Once there, you can make any relevant changes to your personal details and the event registration form.
+All changes must be made prior to the first set of participant data being sent to our fulfilment company, approximately 6 weeks prior to the event weekend.

 If you are unable to race and need to withdraw from the event, as per the terms and conditions, no refunds shall be provided for any reason.

 The first wave will set off at approximately 6.30am.
 When you book your place, you will be asked to provide an estimated time of how long you think it will take you to finish the ride.
 Please pick an appropriate and accurate time frame.
 The earlier starts will be reserved for entrants who can demonstrate their cycling ability through results in a select number of cycle events.
 Any competitor who has not participated in cycling events before will be placed in a general category.

-You will need to make sure that you bring your bike, helmet, race numbers and timing chip (which will need to be collected during registration) and as the weather in Pitlochry and the surrounding area is very interchangeable, we strongly recommend that you check the weather forecast and bring the appropriate clothing.
+You will need to make sure that you bring your bike, helmet, race number, timing chip (which will need to be collected during registration) and, we strongly recommend that you check the weather forecast and bring the appropriate clothing.
 Along with this be sure to bring energy supplies to get you through the course.

-Our nutrition partner Etixx will be in attendance at the event village throughout registration where you can pick up additional energy and hydration supplies at discounted rates.
-You may also find it useful to bring something to attach your race numbers with, for example safety pins or a race belt.
+You may also find it useful to bring something to attach your race numbers with, for example: safety pins or a race belt.

-See your GP if you have a problem that makes it a risk to take part in the cycle event.
-If you have any known medical condition (such as diabetes, asthma, allergy to penicillin, etc) inform us prior to the event by entering it in the box provided on the online application.
+See your GP if you have a problem or worry that might make it a risk for you to take part in the event.
+If you have any known medical conditions (such as diabetes, asthma, allergy to penicillin, etc) inform us prior to the event by entering it in the box provided on the online application.